Sharp Brains: Brain Fitness and Cognitive Health News

-Dr. Pascale Michelon recently shared with our readers which brain areas and cognitive functions are engaged as we solve the type of brain teaser known as Spot the Difference, where we have to find the differences between two versions of one image: Read the rest of this entry »
+Dr. Pascale Michelon recently shared with our readers which brain areas and cognitive functions are engaged as we solve the type of brain teaser known as Spot the Difference, where we have to find the differences between two versions of one image: [Read more…] about Brain Teasers: Spot the Difference

 Readers have contributed a good number of haikus on brain-related topics.
-Below you have my Favorite 7, and many other fun ones…which ones do you like the most?
+Below you have our favorite ones.

 - Techne, the philosopher, wonders: